Change how we communicate with you

 We use online analytics to identify people via their online behaviours and interests, and we analyse the demographics of supporters on our social media pages in order to identify similar people in a specific geographical area.

-We use the data we hold in order to improve our communications with you.
-This is called ‘profiling’.
-We do this so that we can try to ensure that we do not contact you too often, or we may use your postcode to send you information about events. activities or services that are specific to your area.
+We use the data we hold about you in order to improve our communications with you.
+We do this through ‘profiling’ which means we use the data we hold on our fundraising database to analyse characteristics or behaviour patterns.
+We believe we have a legitimate interest in using this data to make predictions or assessments to try to ensure that we do not contact you too often, or we may use your postcode and other demographic information to send you information about events, activities or services that are specific to your area.
+We may also engage with specialist companies and use software and predictive analytics to achieve this.
+This profiling enables us to fundraise more cost-effectively and allows us to be more efficient in our use of resources.

 Analysing and researching our supporters